Use code 'EarlyBird'

 • General Tipping: For service providers such as waiters, tipping around 10% is customary, depending on the service.

-• Local Guides and Drivers: You may tip your local guides or drivers individually, or your tour leader may offer to collect the money and tip on behalf of the group.
-Recommended tipping for local guides and drivers ranges from $1-2 USD per person per day, depending on the quality and length of the service.
+• Local Guides: You may tip your local guides individually, or your tour leader may offer to collect money and tip on behalf of the group.
+Recommended tipping ranges from $1–2 USD per person per day, depending on the quality and length of service.

 • Tour Leader: At the end of your program, if you felt your G Adventures tour leader did an outstanding job, tipping is appreciated and sometimes expected.
-The amount is entirely a personal preference, but as a guideline, $8-11 USD per person per day would be appropriate.
+The amount is entirely up to you, but as a guideline, $8–11 USD per person per day is typical (approximately $120–165 USD total).

 Your tour leader can provide specific recommendations based on the circumstances and expectations during your trip.